U.S. companies so far are surviving China’s factory shutdown. But the next few weeks are crucial.

 But many multinational companies are deeply entrenched in Chinese manufacturing, making their production difficult to move.
 Apple last week warned that it expects to fall short of revenue goals in the current quarter because of stalled iPhone production in China and lower demand from Chinese consumers.

-Mault, the founder of BioIntelliSense, said the start-up considered moving production of its medical devices to another location in Asia, Mexico or the United States.
+Mault, the founder of BioIntelliSense, said the startup considered moving production of its medical devices to another location in Asia, Mexico or the United States.
 “But the time it would take us to relocate the tools and get a manufacturing line stood up right now, we’re still looking at a much more reliable scenario” to stay put in China, he said.

 The company had been planning to start shipping its new product — a battery-powered sensor that monitors patients’ vital signs — to hospitals by the end of March but is now aiming for April or May.